-Inspired by a hiking cohort, Alex, I committed to experiencing all 30+ miles of Wildwood Trail in a consecutive fashion.
+Driven to jealousy by hiking cohort Alex, I committed to experiencing all 30+ miles of Wildwood Trail, too.
 I decided against his approach of doing it all in one day because I wanted to live.
-Instead, I broke it up into chunks and traveled at a meditative pace, absorbing each nuance at my leisure.
+Instead, I broke it up into chunks and traveled at a meditative pace, absorbing every nuance at my leisure.

 Wildwood Trail meanders like a jagged river up and down the hills and in and out of the drainage ravines of Forest Park.
 Well-maintained and easy to follow, it’s a day hiker’s paradise when you don’t feel like driving too far out of town.
-In fact, you don’t even have to leave Portland–at 5,100 wooded acres, it’s the largest, forested natural area within city limits in the United States.
-This means two things: it’s easy and well-traveled.
-Not exactly the intense solo bushwhacks I’m used to but, hey, it beckoned.
+In fact, you don’t even have to leave Portland–at 5,100 acres, it’s the largest, forested natural area within a city’s limits in the United States.
+This means two things: It’s easy and well-traveled.
+Not exactly the intense solo bushwhacks I was used to but, hey, it beckoned.

 The entire green strip is Forest Park:

-I accessed my starting points each day via side trails and fire lanes that are scattered throughout the park, then backtracked to my vehicle.
-(Large map download) This accounts for the higher mileage I racked up than just the Wildwood sections.
-I tried to keep it under eight miles at a crack out of consideration for my feet and an interminable distaste for humidity.
-Forest Park can be a dripping sauna in the summertime and I am definitely one of those fall/winter types.
+I accessed my starting points via side trails and fire lanes scattered throughout the park, then backtracked to my vehicle each day.
+(Large map download) This accounts for the higher cumulative mileage I racked up than Wildwood alone.
+I tried to keep it under eight miles per diem out of consideration for my flat feet and an indefatigable distaste for humidity.
+Forest Park can be a dripping sauna in the summertime and I am a polar mammal.
 A near-solid canopy of trees overhead and the fact that every trail is positioned on the east side of the hill meant that I had enough shade to avoid applying a single dab of sunscreen.
 Bug spray, on the other hand, I wore like a second skin.
 You pause for five seconds in Forest Park and you instantly become a vending machine for mosquitoes.
 DEET, hallowed be thy name.

 6-25-11 Newberry Road to Newton Road 4 Wildwood miles down, 26 to go

 My favorite part of Forest Park is definitely the north end.
-The topography is more open, the foliage understory looser, affording a better view through the trees, and there are almost no people.
+The topography is more open, the forest understory looser, affording a better view through the trees, and there are almost no people.
 It’s serenity makes you feel like you are miles away from civilization.
-The trail is in better condition, too, drier and more even.
-This is probably why my planned inaugural hike of 4 miles turned into eight without a second thought.
+The trail is in better condition, too, which is probably why my planned inaugural hike of 4 miles turned into eight without a second thought.

-I headed out in early evening to enjoy the cooler air and quiet.
-The whole earth seemed paused, holding it’s breath before exhaling into night.
+I headed out in early evening for the cooler air and quiet when the whole earth feels paused, holding it’s breath before exhaling into night.
 The secret sounds of birds and small, furry animals skittering around in the undergrowth were loud in the dim light.
 I received a lot of inadvertent spider web and moth kisses.
 White shelf fungus glowed along tree trunks.
 The sweet, moist smell of oxygen and green, growing things hung in the air.

-A brood of Northern Red-breasted Sapsuckers cackled from a hole in a tree trunk above my head, their whiny racket reaching a fever pitch whenever the adult arrived at their hole to deliver another feeding.
+A brood of Northern Red-breasted Sapsuckers chortled from a hole in a tree trunk above my head, their whiny racket reaching a fever pitch whenever an adult arrived with another feeding.
 Millipedes and carnivorous ground beetles made like speed racers across the trail while giant Banana Slugs and Arions took their sweet, slimy time.
 I had a couple chats with Winter wrens; they are wicked conversationalists.

 A good start to my piecemeal marathon.
 I slept well tonight.